-Unlike taxpayers who earn a salary and have taxes withheld—that is, taken out of their paychecks—taxpayers who are self-employed need to make estimated tax payments to Uncle Sam to stay caught up on their taxes.
+Unlike taxpayers who earn a salary or wage and have taxes withheld—that is, taken out of their paychecks—taxpayers who are self-employed need to make estimated tax payments on Form 1040-ES to Uncle Sam to stay caught up on their taxes.
 Taxpayers who might need to make estimated payments include:

 - Those with business income like owners of pass-through businesses, such as partnerships, LLCs, or S corporations.

 - Individuals with significant income from other sources like a trust.

 The IRS requires estimated taxes to be paid every quarter, and if business owners don’t stay on top of these estimated payments, they may get hit with penalties for late payment.

 So make sure you don’t miss a deadline, and file form 1040-ES to report your payments to the IRS.

 So who, exactly, needs to use Form 1040-ES?